An Unparalleled Workforce Near D.C.

 Given the depth of Fairfax County’s educated workforce, the supply pipeline of tech talent is strong.
 More than 18,000 tech degrees and certificates are awarded annually across the region.

-Fairfax County’s strategic location to Alexandria and the Washington, D.C., metro area is another feather in the cap when it comes to the availability of tech talent, considering that D.C. is the third most concentrated tech talent market in the U.S., second only to the San Francisco Bay area.
+Fairfax County’s strategic location to Alexandria and the Washington, D.C., metro area is another feather in the cap when it comes to the availability of tech talent, considering that D.C. is the fourth most concentrated tech talent market in the U.S.

 Workforce